 House sitting is a two way street, with both parties having their own expectations.
 As a homeowner, it is pretty clear that what they expect out of a house sitter:

-- They expect you to be trustable enough to leave their home, property and pets in your care.
+Home owners expect you to be trustworthy enough to leave their home, property and pets in your care.

 House Sitter’s Expectations

-Now on the other hand, house sitters also have a set of expectations, which should be carefully laid in front of the homeowner during the agreement process.
+House sitters also have a set of expectations.
+These should be carefully laid in front of the homeowner during the agreement process.